JHero23/CS-2-Work/README.md

 ### Acknowledgements

-[Andrew Winslow](https://github.com/andrewwinslow) for allowing me to practice on his homework assignments, supplying main.cpp and pokemon.h to further my studies as a Computer Engineer.
+[Andrew Winslow](https://github.com/andrewwinslow) for allowing me to practice on his homework assignments, supplying main.cpp and canvas.h to further my studies as a Computer Engineer.

 ### Sources